imatix/openamq/readme.txt

 the terms of the BSD license.
 For the avoidance of doubt, please see the individual source files for copying conditions.

-Please see the 'index.html' file in the website subdirectory to get started.
+Please see the online documentation at http://www.openamq.org/ to get started.

 OpenAMQ is developed by iMatix Corporation.
 For information and updates